chaunceygardiner/weewx-airgradient/README.md

    ```

 1. Optionally, add the `tvocIndex`, `tvocRaw`, `noxIndex` and `noxRaw` columns to the weewx database.
+   Performing this step will result in WeeWX including these fields in archive records so one will
+   get highs, lows, averages, etc.  And one will be able to generate graphs.

    `sudo systemctl stop weewx`
    `/home/weewx/weewx-venv/bin/activate`